 There are 180 different types of defined headaches.
-Many people have headaches from time to time, but if you experience them on a daily or continual basis, your headaches may fall into the category of Chronic Migraine Headache.
-30 million people in the US suffer from chronic migraines in some form.
+Many people have headaches from time to time, but if you experience them on a daily or continual basis, your headaches may fall into the category of Chronic Headache.
+30 million people in the US suffer from chronic Headache in some form.
 Many patients have centralized headaches that respond well to medicines.
 However, many people have headaches that are debilitating and don’t respond well to current available pharmaceuticals.

 It is estimated that up to 13 % (likely even higher) of all chronic headaches are related to occipital nerve neuralgia.
 Neuralgia is a general term for pain or irritation along the course of a nerve.
 We are addressing the irritation caused by nerve compression in this situation.